WebAssembly/wasi-observe/imports.md

 </ul>
 <h4><a id="method_span_end"></a><code>[method]span.end: func</code></h4>
 <p>Signals that the operation described by this span has now ended.</p>
-<p>If a timestamp is not provided then it is treated equivalent to passing the current time.</p>
+<p>If a timestamp is not provided then it is treated equivalent to passing the current time.
+Dropping this resource is the equivalent of calling <code>end(none)</code>.</p>
 <h5>Params</h5>
 <ul>
 <li><a id="method_span_end.self"></a><code>self</code>: borrow&lt;<a href="#span"><a href="#span"><code>span</code></a></a>&gt;</li>